Petrassob/CliniDesk/README.md

 - CliniDesk.Security
 - CliniDesk.UI

-## Funcionalidades implementadas
+## Implemented functionalities
-- Registro de usuarios
+- User registration
-- Login con autenticación JWT
+- Login with JWT authentication
-- Generación y validación de tokens
+- Token generation and validation
-- Protección de endpoints mediante [Authorize]
+- Endpoint protection using [Authorize]
-- Hash seguro de contraseñas con BCrypt
+- Secure password hashing with BCrypt
-- Middleware global para manejo centralizado de excepciones
+- Global middleware for centralized exception handling
-- Respuestas HTTP personalizadas
+- Custom HTTP responses
-- Persistencia de usuarios en SQL Server
+- User persistence in SQL Server
-- Repositorios y servicios desacoplados mediante inyección de dependencias
+- Decoupled repositories and services using dependency injection
-- Documentación y pruebas de endpoints con Swagger
+- Endpoint documentation and testing with Swagger

-## Objetivo del proyecto
+## Project objective

-El objetivo de CliniDesk es construir una base sólida para un sistema de gestión orientado a consultorios psicológicos, aplicando buenas prácticas de backend, seguridad y organización profesional del código.
+The goal of CliniDesk is to build a solid foundation for a management system geared towards psychological practices, applying good backend practices, security, and professional code organization.